ishitajain123/Text-Classification-using-Bert/README.md

 ## Stages of Encipher
 All the rounds were eliminatory
 * **Cliff 1-Coding Fundamentals**(2800 participants)

-  -A competitive programming round based on Coding fundamentals(2 coding problems)
+ A competitive programming round based on Coding fundamentals(2 coding problems)
 * **Cliff 2-Encipher Code Pro**(600 participants shortlisted)
   Participants had to code in a stipulated time period to advance further.(3 Coding problems)
 * **Cliff 3 - Problem Statement Launch**(57 participants shortlisted)